-Engineers typically spend the first five or ten years of their career working in broadly technical roles but gaining project and people management experience.
-They can then choose to become a technical expert or move into a general management role.
+Engineers tend to start off working in broadly technical roles while gaining project and people management experience.
+Later on in their career, they can opt to either become a technical expert or take the management path.

 The highlights of a career in utilities

-- The opportunity to meet a diverse array of people.
+- The opportunity to work with a diverse range of people.